Go Back

 A tragic photo in California 50 years ago

-An infamous photo of a similar static event was taken during a thunderstorm in California in 1975 and featured a young boy who was struck by lightning shortly thereafter, and a man was killed by the lightning.
+An infamous photo of a similar static event was taken during a thunderstorm in California in 1975 and featured a young boy who was struck by lightning shortly thereafter, while a man was killed by the lightning.

 Michael McQuilken, who told the story of the picture in a 2013 blog post.